isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    "Dhcp4": { "lease-database": { "read-timeout" : 10, "write-timeout": 20, ... }, ... }

-Setting these parameters to 0 is equivalent to not specifying them and causes the Kea server to establish a connection to the database with the MySQL defaults.
-In this case, Kea waits infinitely for the completion of the read and write operations.
+Setting these parameters to 0 is equivalent to not specifying them, and causes the Kea server to establish a connection to the database with the MySQL defaults.
+In this case, Kea waits indefinitely for the completion of the read and write operations.

-MySQL versions earlier than 5.6 do not support setting timeouts for the read and write operations.
-Moreover, the ``read-timeout`` and ``write-timeout`` parameters can only be specified for the MySQL backend.
-Setting them for any other backend type causes a configuration error.
+MySQL versions earlier than 5.6 do not support setting timeouts for read and write operations.
+Moreover, the ``read-timeout`` and ``write-timeout`` parameters can only be specified for the MySQL backend; setting them for any other backend database type causes a configuration error.

-Use the ``tcp-user-timeout`` parameter to set a timeout for PostgreSQL in seconds.
+To set a timeout in seconds for PostgreSQL, use the ``tcp-user-timeout`` parameter.
 For example:

 ::